JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 ![Using expected and actual functions and properties](expect-functions-properties.svg){width=700}

-In this example, you’ll define an expected `platform()` function in the common source set and provide the actual implementations in the platform source sets.
+In this example, you'll define an expected `platform()` function in the common source set and provide the actual implementations in the platform source sets.
 While generating the code for a specific platform, the Kotlin compiler merges the expected and actual declarations.
 It generates one `platform()` function with its actual implementation.
 The expected and actual declarations should be defined in the same package and merged into _one declaration_ in the resulting